-- Pre-order your groceries online Monday - Wednesday.
+- Pre-order your groceries online before Thursdays at 8am.

 - After you submit your order, be sure to specify your preferred pickup time from the Downtown Phoenix Farmers Market.

 - On Saturday, park in our free lot on the southwest corner of 1st Street and Mckinley.
 Give us a call when you arrive and one of our team members will bring the order to your car.

 MARKET UPDATE March 31, 2020 Our Plan for a Safe, Health Environment includes Vendor COVID-19 Protocol, market rules for customers, and numerous operational adjustments to ensure the safety of our staff.